Welcome to Lady Be Good.net

 Bail Out: A Question of Wind

 At first glance one might postulate that the LBG was traveling at a heading towards the southwest in it's final moments, and that this could explain why the rally point items were found where they were.
 The two problems with this scenario however are that, first, had the crew bailed at this heading they would have presumably assumed that Woravka could be found northeast of them, and therefore would have logically walked in that direction a bit farther before deciding to head northwest towards the coast.
-The second problem is that if the LBG was headed in a southwesterly direction at the time of bail out, the bank angle required for the aircraft to reach the crash site and impact propeller #4 first could not have occurred as it would have taken on more of a level winged attitude, impacting the fuselage either before or simultaneous to prop #4, and thus not experiencing the clockwise torque required to support a 180 degree cartwheel that leaves no marks on the underside of either wing.
+The second problem is that if the LBG was headed in a southwesterly direction at the time of bail out, the bank angle required for the aircraft to reach the crash site and impact propeller #4 first could not have occurred as it would have taken on more of a level winged attitude, impacting the fuselage either before or simultaneous to prop #4, and thus not experiencing the torque seemingly required to support the skidding 180 degree clockwise rotation observed at the crash scene.

 These anomalies can be readily explained however if a light wind from a generally NE direction were present at the time.
 But can this be verified?
 We searched for meteorological records of seasonal winds in central Libya and found that the NOAA database extends back to 1949.
 Using the wind data from this year (and nearly identical trends from later ones) a seasonal pattern is clearly evident.
 This data shows thaw the predominant surface winds at the bail out location for March thru April are generally "light winds" from the NE to ENE.
 The average speed of these winds can even be estimated from the java based applet at the Columbia University web site that hosts the data.
 We've charted and interpreted the months in question here: NOAA Libyan Winds Database - 1949.
 Granted, though no one can be certain of what the exact weather conditions actually were on the Calanscio Plain on the night of April 4th, 1943, the historical data clearly suggests that light NE winds were certainly not uncommon.